-1.01 CONTINUED FAILURE TO BRING MATERIALS TO CLASS

-1.02 ELECTRONICS.
-Unauthorized possession of audio and/or video devices or other similar devices/materials.

-1.03 EXCESSIVE DISTRACTION OF OTHER STUDENTS.
+- 1.01 CONTINUED FAILURE TO BRING MATERIALS TO CLASS - 1.02 ELECTRONICS.
+Unauthorized possession of audio and/or video devices or other similar devices/materials. - 1.03 EXCESSIVE DISTRACTION OF OTHER STUDENTS.
 Any conduct and/or behavior, which is disruptive to the orderly education process in the classroom or any other students.
-Examples: talking excessively, interrupting class functions, chewing gum, talking back, angry outbursts, provoking other students.

-1.04 INAPPROPRIATE PUBLIC DISPLAY OF AFFECTION.
-Inappropriate public display of affection, including, but not limited to embracing and kissing.

-1.05 INCIDENTAL USE OF PROFANE OR OBSCENE LANGUAGE

-1.06 MINOR DISRUPTION ON A SCHOOL BUS

-1.07 MINOR INTIMIDATION/HARASSMENT OF A STUDENT.
-Examples Include horseplay, shoving, running, elements of bullying, etc.

-1.08 DEFIANCE OF A SCHOOL BOARD EMPLOYEE

-1.09 PARTICIPATION IN GAMES OF CHANCE FOR MINOR SUMS OF MONEY AND/OR THINGS OF LITTLE VALUE (LESS THAN \$50)

-1.10 SKIPPING.
-Unauthorized absence from class or classes this includes all learning platforms: traditional, virtual, or blended/hybrid.

-1.11 ID POLICY VIOLATION.
-Failure to follow the Midfield City Schools Student I.D.
-Badge Policy.

-1.12 UNAUTHORIZED USE OF SCHOOL OR PERSONAL PROPERTY

-1.13 ANY OTHER MINOR VIOLATION WHICH THE PRINCIPAL MAY DEEM REASONABLE TO FALL WITHIN THIS CATEGORY AFTER CONSIDERATION AFTER CONSIDERATION OF EXTENUATING CIRCUMSTANCES.
+Examples: talking excessively, interrupting class functions, chewing gum, talking back, angry outbursts, provoking other students. - 1.04 INAPPROPRIATE PUBLIC DISPLAY OF AFFECTION.
+Inappropriate public display of affection, including, but not limited to embracing and kissing. - 1.05 INCIDENTAL USE OF PROFANE OR OBSCENE LANGUAGE - 1.06 MINOR DISRUPTION ON A SCHOOL BUS - 1.07 MINOR INTIMIDATION/HARASSMENT OF A STUDENT.
+Examples include horseplay, shoving, running, and elements of bullying, etc. - 1.08 DEFIANCE OF A SCHOOL BOARD EMPLOYEE - 1.09 PARTICIPATION IN GAMES OF CHANCE FOR MINOR SUMS OF MONEY AND/OR THINGS OF LITTLE VALUE (LESS THAN \$50) - 1.10 SKIPPING.
+Unauthorized absence from class or classes includes all learning platforms: traditional, virtual, or blended/hybrid. - 1.11 UNAUTHORIZED USE OF SCHOOL OR PERSONAL PROPERTY - 1.12 ANY OTHER MINOR VIOLATION WHICH THE PRINCIPAL MAY DEEM REASONABLE TO FALL WITHIN THIS CATEGORY AFTER CONSIDERATION AFTER CONSIDERATION OF EXTENUATING CIRCUMSTANCES.

-CLASS I- DISCIPLINARY ACTIONS GRADES K-12
+CLASS I- DISCIPLINARY ACTIONS

+GRADES K-12